tsufeki/qygmy/doc/templates.md

 Function names are case-insensitive.
 Functions take and return only strings.
 Non-existing function, bad format when an integer is needed, etc. are all errors and results in `##error: xxxxx##` message.
 In boolean context, empty string is interpreted as false and everything else as true.
-Standard true value is `1`.
+Canonical true value is `1`.

 String operations